Lessons should be submitted as a Pull Request (PR) at least one full day before the

 git fetch upstream

-folder of studyGroup
+lessons folder of studyGroup on your computer,

 naming it appropriately (without spaces) to the lesson you are planning on